-The professional expertise helps.
-Managing priorities from work in companies and as an independent help me in everyday translation work.
+The professional expertise helps in managing priorities in everyday translation work.
 It has also given me valuable insights when taking on management subjects.

-My contact with purchasing, engineering, procurement and marketing helps to understand the challenges of supply chain management.
-I went on an eighteen-month supply chain training course and worked in a factory which was rebuilt from the ground up.
+My contact with purchasing, engineering, procurement and marketing has helped me to understand the challenges of supply chain management.
+I went on an eighteen-month supply chain training course and worked in a factory that was rebuilt from the ground up.

-As an ex-business analyst, with experience in systems, I know how to document methods.
+As an ex-business analyst, with technical experience in systems, I know how to document methods.
 I understand the use of such documentation both for business people and development teams.
-This technical experience is valuable in translation in Information Systems.

-My technical and video “skills” are valuable when doing subtitling, video editing and transcription work.
+My video and technical experience are valuable when doing subtitling, video editing and transcription work.

 My eighteen years living in France helps when trying to understand a text, even when it is technical or written by a technician.